my1396/Econ-Study/_posts/2024-02-18-Norsk-Tema.md

 - å fremme: to promote, advance

-- en fremmed: foreigner, stranger
+- en fremmed: foreigner, stranger 陌生人

-  fremmede (plural)
+  <span style="color: #00CC66;">fremmede</span> (plural)

+  være glad i å møte fremmede → be happy to meet strangers
+  være redd for å snakke med fremmede → be afraid to talk to strangers

+- fremmed kultur → foreign culture

+  å være fremmed for noe → to be unfamiliar with sth